| Home Introduction

 deaths.

 In Argentina, the mysterious intruders at least are friendly.
+"They're

 always very amiable," said Catolicio Fernandez, a farmer